josephjeganathan/BedeGaming.github.io/source/_posts/2015-06-04-orchestra-the-journey-of-a-javascript-framework-part2.markdown

 var component = require('orchestra-chat');
 ```

-Utilising the NPM package manager has enabled us to remove components from the applications and include them in the application's dependencies so they are installed at build time.
+Utilising the NPM package manager has enabled us to dynamically load in components for our applications.
 This brings our folder structure to what we have today:

 {% img center /images/new-folder-structure.png 'new application folder structure' %}